-During 1991 and 1992, in response to a U.S. House of Representatives Appropriations Committee request for a plan to evaluate risk to the public from fish collected from the Savannah River, SRS developed a fish monitoring plan in conjunction with EPA, the Georgia Department of Natural Resources, and South Carolina Department of Health and Environmental Control (SCDHEC).
-This plan includes assessing radiological risk from consuming Savannah River fish and requires that SRS summarize the results in the annual SRS Environmental Report.
-SRS estimated the potential risks using the cancer morbidity risk coefficients from Federal Guidance Report No. 13 (EPA, 1999).
-For 2018, SRS estimated the maximum potential lifetime risk of developing fatal and nonfatal cancer from consuming SRS creek-mouth fish to be 3.02E-07.
-That is, if 10 million people each received a dose of 0.398 mrem, there is a potential for 3.0 extra cancer incidents.
+During 1991 and 1992, in response to a U.S. House of Representatives Appropriations Committee request for a plan to evaluate risk to the public from fish collected from the Savannah River, SRS developed a fish monitoring plan in conjunction with EPA, Georgia Department of Natural Resources, and South Carolina Department of Health and Environmental Control (SCDHEC).
+This plan includes assessing radiological risk from consuming Savannah River fish and requires that SRS summarize the results in the SRS Annual Environmental Report.
+SRS estimated the potential risks using the cancer morbidity risk coefficients from Federal Guidance Report No. 13 (EPA 1999).
+For 2019, SRS estimated the maximum potential lifetime risk of developing fatal and nonfatal cancer from consuming SRS creek-mouth fish to be 1.72E-07.
+That is, if 10 million people each received a dose of 0.172 mrem, there is a potential for 2.0 extra cancer incidents.